Phenomenology of the Prethermal Many-Body Localized Regime

 \subsection{The Distribution of Resonances}

 The distribution of resonance frequencies, \(\rho_{\mathrm{res}}(|H|)\), is a vital ingredient in determining the form of autocorrelator decay.
 In this section, we fill in details regarding the characterization of \(\rho_{\mathrm{res}}(|H|)\) not included in the main text.
+The cutoffs within which

-The cutoffs of the power law in the associated probability distribution \(\tilde{\rho}_{\mathrm{res}}(|H|)\) will play an important role in setting the timescale for the decay of \(C_Z(t)\).
+(assuming a Hilbert space dimension of \(2^L\) for a length \(L\) chain) will play an important role in setting the timescale for the decay of \(C_Z(t)\).